drug-design/course/docs/chapters/adme-properties.md

 #### Lipophilicity and Membrane Penetration

-Lipophilic non-polar substances dissolve easily in lipid membrane layers and can penetrate into cells by passive diffusion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/lipophilicity-membrane-penetration-d775a9cd'><i class='fa fa-play' aria-hidden='true'></i></button>Lipophilic non-polar substances dissolve easily in lipid membrane layers and can penetrate into cells by passive diffusion.
 As a general rule, by increasing the lipophilicity of a molecule (by increasing its content in non-polar moieties) will facilitate its penetration through membrane barriers and increase its concentration in the blood stream.
 In some cases (as in the barbital series shown below) the extent of absorption can be directly correlated with the lipophilicity of the molecule.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.